 - The work permit to transfer a non-national (expat) worker between Ministry-registered establishments.

-- A work permit for people living in the country on their relatives’ residence.
+- A work permit for people living in the country at their relatives’ residence.

 - The temporary work permit for those employed on a temporary work model.

-- A project work permit for Ministry-registered establishments who wish to recruit overseas worker(s) for a specific, fixed-period project.
+- A project work permit for Ministry-registered establishments that wish to recruit overseas worker(s) for a specific, fixed-period project.

 - The part-time work permit for those on the part-time work model.
 The permit allows employees to work for more than one employer.

-- The juvenile work permit will allow youngsters aged between 15 and 18 to work at a Ministry-registered facility in accordance with the legal regulations and controls.
+- The juvenile work permit will allow youngsters aged 15 to 18 to work at a Ministry-registered facility under legal regulations and controls.

-- The training and employment permit for students will allow Ministry-registered establishments to train and/or employ a UAE student aged 15 and above in accordance with the legal regulations and controls.
+- The training and employment permit for students will allow Ministry-registered establishments to train and/or employ a UAE national student aged 15 and above, following the legal regulations and controls.

-- A work permit for GCC citizens/children to allow them to employed at Ministry-registered establishments.
+- A work permit for GCC citizens/children allows them to be employed at Ministry-registered establishments.

-- A work permit for golden residence holders to be issued on the request a Ministry-registered entity.
+- A work permit for golden residence holders – to be issued at the request of a Ministry-registered entity.

-- A national trainees work permit for Ministry-registered institutions that want to train citizens based on scientific qualifications.
+- National trainees work permit for Ministry-registered institutions that want to train citizens based on scientific qualifications.

 - The self-employment permit allows individuals to work independently without a sponsor.

-WORKER WELFARE UNDER THE NEW LABOUR LAW IN THE UAE 2021
+WORKER WELFARE UNDER THE LABOUR LAW IN THE UAE 2022

-Worker welfare sits at the core of the new amendments to the UAE Labour Law.
-The new decree includes clauses associated with worker welfare.
+Worker welfare sits at the core of the amendments to the UAE Labour Law 2022.
+The decree includes clauses associated with worker welfare.
 It also ensures health and safety measures for all workers in the private sector.
 Here are some of the provisions related to employee welfare.

 LEAVE AND REST DAYS DEFINED

-According to the new labour laws and regulations, all employees are entitled to the following leaves.
+According to the 2022 labour laws and regulations, all employees are entitled to the following leaves.

 BEREAVEMENT LEAVE

-- 5 days on the death of a spouse.
+- Five days because of the death of a spouse.

-- 3 days on the death of close family (mother, father, siblings, child, grandparents).
+- Three days because of the death of a close family (mother, father, siblings, child, grandparents).

 PATERNITY LEAVES

-- Up to 5 days of paternity leaves to be taken intermittently or concurrently over a 6 month period after child birth.
+- Up to 5 days of paternity leave to be taken intermittently or concurrently over six months after childbirth.

 MATERNITY LEAVES